Bob Packwood: Expulsion recommendation and resignation

 Despite pressure for open hearings from the public and from female U.S. Senate members, especially Barbara Boxer from California, the Senate ultimately decided against them.
-The Ethics Committee's indictment, running to ten volumes and 10,145 pages, much of it from Packwood's own writings, according to a report in The New York Times, detailed the sexual misconduct, obstruction of justice, and ethics charges being made against him.
+The Ethics Committee's indictment, running to 10 volumes and 10,145 pages, much of it from Packwood's own writings, according to a report in The New York Times, detailed the sexual misconduct, obstruction of justice, and ethics charges being made against him.
 The chairman of the Ethics Committee, Republican U.S. Senate member Mitch McConnell from Kentucky, referred to Packwood's "habitual pattern of aggressive, blatantly sexual advances, mostly directed at members of his own staff or others whose livelihoods were connected in some way to his power and authority as a Senator" and said Packwood's behavior included "deliberately altering and destroying relevant portions of his diary" that Packwood himself had described in the diary as "very incriminating information".
 On September 7, the committee unanimously recommended that Packwood be expelled from the Senate.

 The following morning, the committee released its findings.
-With bipartisan pressure mounting, Packwood announced his resignation from the Senate, saying that he was "aware of the dishonor that has befallen me in the last three years" and his "duty to resign."
-Democratic United States House of Representatives member Ron Wyden won the seat in a special election.
+With bipartisan pressure mounting, Packwood announced his resignation from the Senate, saying that he was "aware of the dishonor that has befallen me in the last three years" and his "duty to resign".
+Democratic nominee Ron Wyden won the seat in a special election.

-After the sexual harassment case came to light, Packwood entered the Hazelden Betty Ford Foundation clinic for alcoholism in Minnesota, blaming his drinking for the harassments.
+After the sexual harassment case came to light, Packwood entered the Hazelden Betty Ford Foundation clinic for alcoholism in Minnesota, blaming his drinking for the harassment.

-Four years later, during debate on Impeachment of Bill Clinton, McConnell said that the Republicans knew that it was very likely Packwood's seat would fall to the Democrats if Packwood were forced out.
-However, McConnell said, he and his fellow Republicans felt that it came down to a choice of "retain the Senate seat or retain our honor."
+Four years later, during debate on the impeachment of Bill Clinton, McConnell said that the Republicans had known that Packwood's seat would very likely fall to the Democrats if Packwood were forced out.
+However, McConnell said, he and his fellow Republicans felt that it came down to a choice of "retain the Senate seat or retain our honor".

-After the U.S. Senate
+Later life and death

+Packwood and his wife divorced in 1991.
+In 1998, he married his Senate chief of staff, Elaine Franklin, who had defended him from media attacks during the misconduct scandal.

 Soon after leaving the Senate, Packwood founded the lobbying firm Sunrise Research Corporation.
-The former senator used his expertise in taxes and trade, and his status as a former Senate Finance Committee chairman, to land lucrative contracts with numerous clients, among them being Freightliner Trucks, Marriott International, and the now-defunct Northwest Airlines.
-Among other projects, he played a key role in the 2001 fight to repeal the Estate tax in the United States.
-In 2015, Packwood returned to the Senate as a witness for the United States Senate Committee on Finance, which was again considering tax reform.
+He received contracts from numerous clients, among them being Freightliner Trucks, Marriott International, and Northwest Airlines, which earned him over $440,000 in 1998.
+In 2015, Packwood returned to the Senate as a witness for the Committee on Finance, which was again considering tax reform.
 He and U.S. Senate member Bill Bradley from New Jersey spoke on the Tax Reform Act of 1986.

+Packwood died at a hospice facility in Rancho Mirage, California, on June 6, 2026, at the age of 93.

+Political positions

+He was a supporter of Israel.
+He opposed a sale of F-15s to Saudi Arabia under President Reagan.

+Environmentalists praised Packwood for his advocacy of solar energy, container-deposit legislation, and bike paths.